Pricing

 |---|---|

-web/scrape | starts around $0.0005 per page |
+web/scrape | starts at $0.0007 per standard page; volume discounts apply |

 web/crawl | based on the underlying page reads |